GianlucaRub/Artificial-Neural-Network-and-Deep-Learning/README.md

 at Politecnico di Milano.
 Each folder contains a notebook with the final model of each project and a report explaining all the work done.

-In particular, each homework comprises the following implementations:
+In particular, each project comprises the following implementations:

 |         **Folder**         |                                                                                                                **Project Description**                                                                                                                 |
 |:--------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|